urvish91/safesoft/README.md

-# React JS Landing Page Template
+# React JS Safesoft code
 once pull done just do "npm install"

 and then do "npm start"